 In some instances where we lease your property from a head landlord, there may be circumstances when we need to share your information with them.
-This will only ever be on a need-to-know basis.
+This will only be on a need-to-know basis.

-More information about how Southdown stores and uses your data is available as a leaflet or on our website www.southdown.org
+More information about how Southdown stores and uses your data is available on our website www.southdown.org